Efinix-Inc/tinyml/tinyml_vision/README.md

    <br>

 2. Using Efinity® IDE
-   - Pre-compiled bitstream .hex (for Programmer SPI active mode) and .bit (for Programmer JTAG mode) files are provided in Efinity project(s) in *tinyml_vision* directory.
+   - Pre-compiled bitstream .hex (for Programmer SPI active mode) and .bit (for Programmer JTAG mode) files are provided in TinyML release notes under *tinyml_vision* in Bitstream.zip file.
 User may skip Efinity project compilation by using the provided bitstream.
    - To compile Edge Vision TinyML demo design,
       - Open Efinity project (*tinyml_vision/<proj_directory>/edge_vision_soc.xml*).
       - Generate all included IPs in the IP list.